Odion100/TextParser/README.md

 ## Build

 1. Ensure that you have NodeJS installed on your OS: https://nodejs.org/en/download/
-2. Download the repo, navigate into the project folder from the commandline window, and run `npm install`.
+2. Download the repo, navigate into the project folder from the command line window, and run `npm install`.
 3. Run `npm start` from the command line to see the code test results printed in the console window.

 ## Test